 Lighting might not be good for photos

 Since you’re meeting earlier in the day, it might make things a little trickier for your photographer and videographer.
 Harsh light isn’t actually good for photos.
 So, you may end up taking a few photos together later in the day too.
+(But honestly, who doesn’t want those gorgeous sunset photos regardless?)

 You might just want a ceremony first look